Bin4ry/deejayeye-modder/Readme.md

 IF you ONLY want FCC mode and nothing else, you might be better of with this (works on Android AND iOS): https://dji.retroroms.info/howto/dji_configs

+## App version => 4.1.10

+Starting from 4.1.10 the apk is packed with secneo.
+This means that you will need to decrypt the classes0.dex from the assets folder "on-the-fly" with a rooted phone.
+Since this is not "noob" friendly i will not support this here.

 ## App version >= 4.1.4